 Using markdown, you can:

-Here's the gotcha #1: what if you accidentally change the type of a cell that has code to markdown?
+Gotcha #1: what if you accidentally change the type of a cell that has code to markdown?
 Well, rather than interpreting it as code, the Jupyter notebook is going to assume it's just markdown text.
-Not only that, but you'll also lose the syntax highlighting.
-And if you don't pay attention, especially in the beginning, you'll be wondering why your code is not running.
+Not only that, but you'll also lose the syntax highlighting, and if you don't pay attention, especially in the beginning, you'll be wondering why your code is not running.

 So be very careful with the cell type and make sure you check it if you run into these issues!

-I want to show you one more thing that makes Jupyter notebooks quite powerful compared to the Python command line.
+I want to show you one more thing that makes Jupyter notebook quite powerful compared to the Python command line.
 You can actually include multiple lines of code in one cell.
-Let's say I want to write some code that prints 'hello world' and then on a new line 'My name is Ciprian'.
+Let's say I want to write some code that prints 'hello world' and then on a new line 'My name is Ciprian.'
 I could do that in two different cells, but that takes up quite a bit of space and besides, I want those two phrases to show up one next to the other.
 Jupyter notebook allows me to do that.
-Let me show you how.
+Let me show you how:

 First, I click inside an empty cell to make sure it's green and now I type print('hello world') and then hit Enter.
 Once I do that, I will still be inside the same cell, just on a new line, so here, I can write print('My name is Ciprian').

-NOTE: You may wander, perhaps, why we can't write the two phrases on the same line.
+- NOTE: You may wonder why you can't write the two phrases on the same line.
 I'm glad you asked, because this is a very important first lesson when it comes to writing programs.
 In Python, each command, or instruction, if you will, must be on a separate line.
 That's simply because the interpreter is not complex enough to understand what you mean when you write multiple commands on the same line.
 If you don't believe me, try it out.

 Let's edit the code cell above and write the following code: